discretize/discretize-guides/builds/guardian/condi-willbender/index.md

   - 3
   - 2
   - 3
-date: 2022-05-03T10:34:00.536Z
+date: 2022-05-03T11:46:38.248Z
 ---
-The <Specialization name="Willbender" text="Condi Willbender"/> is a strong build with high damage, very good CC and great mobility, making it a strong choice for all groups.
+The <Specialization name="Willbender" text="Condi Willbender"/> is a strong build with high damage, very good CC, and great mobility, making it a strong choice for all groups.
 It can also easily slot more supportive utility skills allowing you to provide <Boon name="Stability"/>, <Boon name="Aegis"/>, reflects and more to yourself and your party.

 <Advanced>